Amusing Ourselves to Death

 Medium is the Message

-A quick detour to McLuhan can give some insight into what Postman is writing about.
-McLuhan’s famous phrase “the medium is the message” captures the idea that it’s not just the content of media that shapes society but the very medium itself.
-This fits neatly into Postman’s argument, where the shift from print-based culture to visual media alters not only how we receive information but also how we process and engage with the world.
-McLuhan’s insight helps us understand how media doesn’t just deliver content—it shapes our thinking, perception, and even our fundamental ways of being, leading us toward a more abbreviated, reactive form of existence, as Postman warns.
+A detour to McLuhan can give insight into what Postman is writing about.
+McLuhan’s famous phrase “the medium is the message” captures how it’s not only the content of media which shapes society but the medium itself.
+It fits into Postman’s argument, where the shift from print-based culture to TV-based media alters how we receive information and how we engage with the information.